AyodeleOluwabusola/nursing-orientation-improvement-app/README.md

 # nursing-orientation-improvement-app
-Built in Python (FastAPI) and is  responsible for handling core application logic, including user authentication, database operations, and providing endpoints for key features such as orientee-preceptor matching.
+The backend of this project is built using FastAPI, a modern Python web framework known for its speed, intuitive syntax, and automatic OpenAPI documentation.
+This backend is responsible for handling core application logic, including user authentication, database operations, and providing endpoints for key features such as orientee-preceptor matching.